PranabJain/FALCONX-QA-INTERN/README.md

 ANALYTICS:-
-I have plotted a pie chart of top 10 liquid transaction pairs.
+1) I have plotted a pie chart of top 10 liquid transaction pairs.
 This analysis could be beneficial for a trading firm to evaluate performance of various pairs and which trading pair is most poular duirng a specefic period of time.
+2) Second pie chart corresponds to the performance of top 10 vs top 100 pairs in temrs of reserveUSD(total Liquidity of a pair).